-Continued access to item numbers 2721 - 2727 will be dependent on the practitioner meeting the ongoing mental health education requirements as determined by the General Practice Mental Health Standards Collaboration.
+Continued access to item numbers 2721 - 2731 will be dependent on the practitioner meeting the ongoing mental health education requirements as determined by the General Practice Mental Health Standards Collaboration.

-Patients will be permitted to claim Medicare rebates for up to 10 allied mental health services under these item numbers per calendar year, up to seven of which may be provided via video conference.
-The 10 services may consist of: GP focussed psychological strategies services (items 2721 to 2727); and/or psychological therapy services (items 80000 to 80015); and/or focussed psychological strategies - allied mental health services (items 80100 to 80115; 80125 to 80140; 80150 to 80165).
+Patients will be permitted to claim Medicare rebates for up to 10 allied mental health services under these item numbers per calendar year.
+The 10 services may consist of: GP focussed psychological strategies services (items 2721 to 2731 or non-specialist medical practitioner items 283 to 287, 371 and 372); and/or psychological therapy services (items 80000 to 80015); and/or focussed psychological strategies - allied mental health services (items 80100 to 80115; 80125 to 80140; 80150 to 80165).